 Heavy Rail systems deliver the most (a), (b), (c), (d) and (e) benefits named above.
 Heavy Rail lines are most expensive and take longer to build.
-They require tunnels and aerials to completely separate track from road traffic, people and animals.
+They require tunnels and aerials to completely separate track from roadway, people and animals.
 They draw electricity from 3rd rail on the opposite side of patron platforms.
 To board/deboard patrons faster, they require station platforms level with train floors.
-Most Heavy Rail Lines have stations 1/2 mile to 2 miles apart and their trains average 25-35 mph.
-Heavy Rail expansion is best suited in the dense high-traffic corridors of metro areas like NYC, Chicago, Los Angeles, Washington, Boston, Philadelphia, San Francisco-Oakland, Baltimore and Cleveland.
-Though Atlanta and Miami metro areas are not dense cities, they each have 2 or 3 high-traffic corridors capable of supporting Heavy Rail lines.
+Most Heavy Rail lines have stations 1/2 mile to 2 miles apart.
+Heavy Rail expansion is best suited in the population dense corridors of NYC, Chicago, Los Angeles, Washington, Boston, Philadelphia, San Francisco-Oakland, Baltimore and Cleveland.
+Though Atlanta and Miami metro areas are not dense cities, they have 2 high-traffic corridors suitable for Heavy Rail lines.

-You can identify good Heavy Rail systems by route alignments in their heaviest traffic corridors, Rush Hour trains every 2-5 minutes, multiple intersecting lines, good patron shelter on platforms and good maintenance.
-All those factors are essential to maximize Weekday Patronage of Heavy Rail systems.
+You can identify good Heavy Rail systems by route alignments in high-traffic corridors, Rush Hour trains every 2-6 minutes, multiple intersecting lines, patron shelter on platforms and good maintenance.
+Those factors are essential to high Weekday Patronage of Heavy Rail systems.

 Though recovering from a dozen years of under-maintenance, Washington Metro is in all other respects, a successful rapid transit system.
 A Washington Heavy Rail line can pack 175 passengers per cabin in an 8-cabin train at 26 trains per hour to transport 36,400 passengers per hour.
 The Highway Capacity Manual, assumes average vehicle occupancy of 1.57 people, lists a single lane of highway capacity without RVs or trucks as 2,250 passenger cars per hour.
 Therefore, a 6-lane Interstate Highway filled with cars, RVs and trucks transports approximately 11,000 passengers/hour — that’s less than a third of one Washington Heavy Rail line.
 Washington Metro enabled DC to avoid the scars and higher maintenance of too many urban freeways.

-Standard Light Rail trains also run on dedicated track that is new or rebuilt from old Streetcar lines.
-Their differences from Enhanced Light Rail are more road crossings per mile, no traffic signal priority at roadway crossings and stations 1/5 mile to 1/2 mile apart.
-Many have stops without station platforms, which slows boarding/deboarding and increases risk of getting hit by automobiles.
-Their safety risk and lack of shelter discourages patronage.
+Light Rail trains also run on dedicated track that is new or rebuilt from old Streetcar lines.
+Unlike Enhanced Light Rail, they have more roadway crossings per mile, no traffic signal priority at roadway crossings and stations 1/5 mile to 1/2 mile apart.
+Many have stops without station platforms, which slows boarding/deboarding and decreases patron safety.
+Their lack of/inadequate shelter discourages patronage.
 To avoid causing roadway traffic jams, they are limited to 2-cabin trains during commute hour and 1-cabin trains otherwise.
-They cost about 20-25% of Heavy Rail to build, but average speed is 16-18 mph and they transport up to 3000 patrons per hour.
-Hence, Standard Light Rail lines are best suited to stable medium-traffic corridors.
+They cost about 20-25% of Heavy Rail to build, but can transport up to 3,000 patrons per hour.
+Hence, Light Rail lines are best suited to stable medium-traffic corridors.

 Enhanced Commuter Rail lines are Commuter Rail systems that have been upgraded by converting to electric-powered light weight trains that use catenary.
 Others may be upgraded using light weight Diesel Multi-Unit trains.
-They have additional overpasses/underpasses for higher average speed coupled with more frequent & dependable service.
-Upgraded Commuter Rail in NYC, Chicago, Boston, Philadelphia, Washington-to-Baltimore and soon, San Francisco-to-San Jose attract Enhanced Light Rail patronage levels.
-Enhanced Commuter Rail is well-suited to growing medium-traffic corridors.
+They have additional overpasses/underpasses for higher average speed, higher on-time performance and safety.
+Upgraded Commuter Rail in NYC, Chicago, Boston, Philadelphia, Washington-Baltimore and San Francisco-San Jose attract Enhanced Light Rail patronage levels.
+Enhanced Commuter Rail is well-suited to growing medium-traffic corridors longer.

-Standard Commuter Rail lines are a favorite among politicians for their low construction cost by sharing existing tracks with freight trains.
+Commuter Rail lines are popular for their low construction cost by sharing existing tracks with freight trains.
 Since they are powered by diesel fuel, they don’t require overhead catenary or 3rd rail to supply electricity.
 But there are severe trade-offs.
 Few have station platforms for easy boarding-deboarding and patron shelter is often inadequate.
 It has more on-time performance and safety issues because there are too many places where cars, people & animals cross tracks.
-It takes longer to reach top speed and brake, which limits service frequency.
-Most only run 3-4 trains during rush-hour to divert suburbanites from driving.
+It takes longer to reach top speed and brake, which limits train frequency during commute hours.

-Bus Rapid Transit (BRT) runs on dedicated guideway with traffic signal priority.
-BRT is cheaper to construct than Light Rail because it does not require tracks and catenaries and very few have dedicated aerials & tunnels.
-They usually have stations 1/5 mile to 1/2 mile apart.
-On the flip side, BRT has higher fuel & maintenance costs per patron.
+Bus Rapid Transit (BRT) runs on dedicated guideway with or without traffic signal priority.
+BRT is cheaper to construct than Light Rail because it does not require tracks, overhead catenaries and few have dedicated aerials or tunnels.
+They usually have stations 1/4 mile to 1 mile apart.
+BRT has higher fuel & maintenance costs per patron.
 If BRT tries to match the passenger capacity of Light Rail, it will suffer even higher labor cost because it requires 3 times more drivers per passenger.
-Therefore, BRT is best suited for stable low- to medium-traffic routes.
+Therefore, BRT is only suited for stable medium-traffic routes.

 Streetcars share roadway with autos over most of their route.
 Since they only average 9-11 mph, Streetcars are not Rapid Transit.
 Instead, they are electric-powered transportation suited for 1-3 mile distances where speed is not a requirement.
-Various studies indicate that restored vintage and modern streetcars are rolling attractions that aid Transit Oriented Development.
-Streetcars in New Orleans, San Francisco, Seattle, Memphis, Portland, Tampa and the Cable Cars of San Francisco prove those points.
-Since they are relatively cheap to build, streetcar construction is enjoying a resurgence in America.
+Various studies indicate that restored vintage and modern streetcars are rolling attractions that often entice Transit Oriented Development.
+Streetcars in New Orleans, San Francisco, Seattle, Memphis, Portland, Washington, Tampa, Atlanta, Cincinnati and Cable Cars in San Francisco prove those points.
+Since streetcar lines are relatively cheap to build, their construction is enjoying a resurgence in America.

 Choose Alignment & Mode Types For All-Purpose Ridership

-A study by Steven Higashide of TransitCenter found three common patterns of transit use: occasional riders who take transit once in a while, commuters who take transit regularly but only for work, and all-purpose riders who take transit regularly for multiple purposes.
+A study by Steven Higashide of TransitCenter found three common patterns of transit use: (1) occasional transit riders; (2) work commuters; (3) all-purpose transit riders.
 The study also found that:

-• 80% of all-purpose riders walk to transit, while just over half of commuters and occasional riders walk to transit
+• 80% of all-purpose riders walk to transit

-• All-purpose ridership is stronger where it’s easy to walk from home to transit stations
+• All-purpose ridership is stronger where it’s easy to walk or bike from home to transit stations

 • All-purpose ridership is stronger where it’s easy to get from transit station to major destinations